 They both took big chances on themselves by leaving careers in a different industry to give manufacturing technology a try.
 They put aside their doubts and fears and went for it.
 They are all the better for taking that risk, proving that gambling on themselves was a smart bet.
 They’ve made a huge impact already for their customers at Fulcrum, and have only just begun.

-Additionally, they are true problem solvers– these women really do talk the talk and walk the walk.
+Additionally, they are true problem solvers driving change in manufacturing– these women really do talk the talk and walk the walk.
 They’re actively working to remove biases in the industry that have prevented the scale of progress that’s needed.
 Their mindset is problems and solutions-oriented.
 Rather than looking at existing solutions and how to retrofit them for customers, they dream up things that don’t yet exist and then go build and implement them.

 A surprising thing that came out of the conversation